delonnewman/delonnewman/README.md

 ### Hi there! 👋

-I'm a programmer (as I assume so many of you are).
+I'm a programmer.
 I've been doing this for what seems to me to be a long time.

 Since I'm learning (no doubt I'm learning this later than most 😅) that so much of what we do is governed by our perspective and what we value.
 Here's a brief summary of what I tend to value, so you can have a sense for whether I'd be a good fit for your team.